viclw17/viclw17.github.io/_posts/2024-07-19-glsl-cornellbox-breakdown.md

 - Rectangle object
 - Shader objects (pt_shader)
 - enum variable, RenderMode (Render, Normal, Depth, Albedo, UV), for visualization
-- enum variable, Integrator (right now only focus on PT)
+- enum variable, Integrator (PT)
-- enum variable, SceneType
+- enum variable, SceneType (Original Cornell Box Scene)

-Note that the renderer simply only render 1 quad (prepared by Rectangle class) to the screen, and all path tracing render is done in fragment shader.
+Note that the renderer simply only render 1 quad (prepared by Rectangle class) to the screen.

 ## Renderer()
 On construction, the constructor will firstly initialize all the objects above.
 It will also setup/generate those **GL objects** and track their ids with those id variables.

-Texture objects:
+### Create Texture Objects

 ```c
 // setup accumulate texture